Light60-1/Microsoft-Rewards-Rewi/docs/config.md

 ---

-## 5. Diagnostics, Logging, and Analytics
+## 4. Logging and Notifications

-Three sections determine observability:

-- `logging`: adjust `excludeFunc` and `webhookExcludeFunc` if certain log buckets are too noisy. `redactEmails` should stay `true` in most setups.
+- `logging`: adjust `excludeFunc` and `webhookExcludeFunc` if certain log buckets are too noisy.
+Keeping `redactEmails: true` prevents leaks when sharing logs.
-- `diagnostics`: captures screenshots/HTML when failures occur.
-Reduce `maxPerRun` or switch off entirely only if storage is constrained.
-- `analytics`: when enabled, daily metrics are persisted under `analytics/` and optional markdown summaries go to `reports/<date>/`.
-Disable if you do not want local history or webhook summaries.
+- `notifications`: use `webhook`, `conclusionWebhook`, or `ntfy` for live updates.
+All three share the same `{ enabled, url }` structure.
+- The validator flags unknown keys automatically, so old sections can be trimmed safely.

 ---

-## 6. Advanced Tips
+## 5. Advanced Tips

 - **Risk management**: Leave `riskManagement.enabled` and `banPrediction` on unless you have a reason to reduce telemetry.
 Raising `riskThreshold` (>75) makes alerts rarer.
 - **Search pacing**: The delay window (`search.settings.delay.min` / `max`) accepts either numbers (ms) or strings like `"2min"`.
 Keep the range wide enough for natural behaviour.